solipsse/AS-A2-COMPUTERSCIENCE/Hardware.md

+- ## Use of buffer
+	- Act as **temporary storage**, *before use* by receiving device
+	- allow different device/component to *operate* at **different speed** (e.g. different transfer speed/processing speed)
+	- allow computer to transfer when buffer ask and then be use for other thing while waiting for a device which do task relatively slow
+	- use of interrupt to indicate high/low watermark of buffer, this request for more data or ask to stop sending data
+- ## Storage component comparison TREND (down to up/ up to down)
+	- Fast access time
+	- **Register**
+	- Primary Storage - direct CPU access
+		- **cache memory** -> SRAM
+		- **main memory** -> DRAM (RAM)
+	- **Secondary Storage** - assess through I/O ports
+	- Lower cost per GB, more capacity
 - ## Primary Memory -> can be directly access by Processor
 	- **ROM** -> read only -> store: BIOS, Bootstrap, kernel of OS(PC), operating software(embedded system) and mapped table of values (e.g. keyboard mapped matrix to ASCII)
 		- **ROM**: flash once by manufacturer